PiyushN17/User-and-Admin-Authentication-with-Role-Based-Access/README.md

 Need to add white and dark mode
 Need to create functional api for accessing data
-To host database over to supabase for accessibility
+To host database over to supabase for accessibility SQL/MongoDB - To be used in hosting the data